edimoldovan/goweb/README.md

 Basic design system included based on [CubeCSS](https://cube.fyi/).
 Key principles:
 - use progressive enhancement
-- structure the CSS in these four groups: composition styles, utilities, blocks and exceptions The most import part is that we should try to guide the browser to do what it does best (rendering) in a context that it finds itself in.
+- structure the CSS in these four groups: composition styles, utilities, blocks and exceptions The most important part is that we should try to guide the browser to do what it does best (rendering) in a context that it finds itself in.

-Design system is composed of a few files: defined colors, spacing values and text sizes, along with a global reset and global styling to bring all browsers on the same page.
+Design tokens are in a few files: defined colors, spacing values and text sizes, along with a global reset and global styling to bring all browsers on the same page.
 These are used to build the actual, fluid, styling of the pages.

 ## package and minify CSS
 This done with `lightningcss` which can be installed like this `npm i -g lightningcss-cli` or any other way that makes the cli tool available to `npx`